nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario

 Step 1.
-The user created a team using the `createteam` command.
+The user created a team using the `create` command.

 Step 2.
 The user assigns some members into the newly created team using the `assign` command.

 Step 3.
-The user realises that the team has completed their work and is no longer needed, and proceeds to delete the team using the `deleteteam t/1` command (Given that the team created in Step 1 is the team in index 1).
+The user realises that the team has completed their work and is no longer needed, and proceeds to delete the team using the `delteam 1` command (Given that the team created in Step 1 is the team in index 1).

 The following sequence diagram shows how the delete team operation works:
 ![DeleteTeamSequenceDiagram](images/DeleteTeamSequenceDiagram.png)